-5 In general, we follow the meta-analytic methods described in Lipsey & Wilson (2001).
+&lt;sup>3 In general, we follow the meta-analytic methods described in Lipsey & Wilson (2001).

-6 All studies used in the meta-analyses for individual programs and policies are identified in the detailed results documented in WSIPP programs, which can be found on the WSIPP website.
-Many other studies were reviewed but did not meet the criteria set for this analysis.
+&lt;sup>4 All studies used in the meta-analyses for individual programs and policies are identified in the detailed results documented in WSIPP programs, which can be found on the WSIPP website.
+Studies that were reviewed but did not meet the criteria set for the analysis are not identified on the website.